endowdly/Nova/README.md

 5. Invoke the Nova script by calling it (it cannot be sourced)

 All tasks are dynamically loaded by Nova, so you get tab-completion for free.
+If no task is given as an argument, Nova will try to execute a task named **Default**.

 ### Example 1